torum/MPDCtrl/docs/index.md

 ### MPD Ctrl for mobile cross-platform

-MPDCtrl for iOS and Windows mobile (Xamarin.Forms) is currently under developement.
+MPDCtrl for iOS and Windows mobile are currently under developement.

  - Current status: Basic functionalities are implemented.
 They work fine, but there are lots of work to be done before submitting to the Apple store.